Chord Inversions

 Keyboard with a C major triad in the second inversion

-The number of possible inversions a chord has depends on how many notes it contains: there is one possible inversion for each note that is not the root note.
-So the C major triad (three notes) has two inversions besides the root position, while an A7 chord (four notes) has three inversions, and a G9 chord (five notes) has four inversions.
+The number of possible inversions a chord has depends on how many notes it contains: There is one possible inversion for each note that is not the root note.
+So, the C major triad (three notes) has two inversions besides the root position, while an A7 chord (four notes) has three inversions, and a G9 chord (five notes) has four inversions.

 Why does the C major triad only have two inversions?
 It's best to explain this by trying to form the third inversion and seeing what happens.
 Following the pattern above to form the third inversion, we take the bottom note of the second inversion and shift it up an octave: